nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Arni Village

   * Get Magma Bomb hidden in the left corner of your room after Leena and Poshul join.
+  * Put Leena infront while running out (press select).
   * Menu
     * Leena - Allocate Element
       * Magma Bomb Level 3
     * Poshul - Equip
-      * Ivory Vest if need a backup humour.
+      * Replace Ivory Mail for Ivory Vest if you need a backup humour.
     * Serge - Equip
       * Power Glove (if you got it)
-  * Put Leena infront while running out (press select).
   * Head to Fossil Valley, if short on Humours then head to Cape Howl for a Beach Bum fight for the extra Humour
     * Leena
       * Get to Level 3